nix-community/projects/proposals/stdenv.md

 - Rework the introduction and overview section to match contents and capabilities of the Nixpkgs manual (3d, 2 400 EUR)
 - Make the "Specifying Dependencies" section beginner-friendly (3w, 12 000 EUR)
-- Fold module system documentation in one chapter (2d, 1 600 EUR)
+- Fold module system documentation into one chapter (2d, 1 600 EUR)
 - Make the introduction to the module system beginner-friendly (2w, 8 000 EUR)
 - Remove references to `nix-env` (2d, 1 600 EUR)
 - Remove references to NixOS configurations (1d, 800 EUR)